 Information about you that we collect and use includes:

-- Information about who you are e.g. your name, date of birth and contact details
+- Information about who you are and to verify your identity e.g. your name, date of birth and contact details, password for the open banking app ‘Choices’

-- Information connected to your service with us e.g. your bank account details
+- Information connected to your product or service with us e.g. your bank account details, email address, income expenditure, disposable income

 - Information about your contact with us e.g. meetings, phone calls, emails / letters

-- Information that is automatically collected e.g. via cookies when you visit one of our websites
+- Information that is automatically collected via cookies or other similar tracking technologies when you visit one of our websites, access our online tools or use our open banking app e.g. username, IP address, Device ID

 - Information if you visit one of our offices e.g. visual images collected via closed circuit television (CCTV)